 You need to have a place where you can do your work this term.There are a few options available to you.
 You only need to do the one that works best for your situation.
-If you want the simplest setup, then just use Cloud 9.
+If you want the simplest setup, then just use Cloud 9 from Amazon Web Services, but then you need a credit card to sign up.
 If you want more control, and to work locally, then install to your OS.

 The Better, but More Complex Solution

 You will learn more with this approach.
 The best solution is to install ruby and rails on your own laptop or desktop.
 This works for Linux and Mac OS.
 If you’re one Windows, then you need to use the Windows Subsystem for Linux.
-Look at Go Rails to guide you through the appropriate steps for developing on Linux Ubuntu, or Mac OS.
+Look at Go Rails (use the ‘Guide’ link at the top of the page) to guide you through the appropriate steps for developing on Linux Ubuntu, or Mac OS.
 The Pragmatic Studio folks also offer this guide to installing ruby and rails on Mac OS.

 You can only do Ruby on Rails if you either partition your machine to have both Windows and Linux, or if you use the Windows Subsytem for Linux, or use a virtual machine.
 Each of them has their benefits, and have been used by students in the past.